fmtayag/Yukon-Escape/readme.txt

 	- Alarm downloaded from fesliyanstudios.com

 -------------------------------------------------
+Update 1.0.2
+- Changed the pacing of the game so that it is more forgiving for new players
+- Added dev logo screen
+- Changed the player's color from blue to red to distinguish it more from the terrain
+- Added shadows where the debris would fall

 Update 1.0.1
 - Changed the spawning rate of the obstacles so that the action starts sooner.
 - Increased the reward for near misses from 5 points to 8 points.